hyperledger/bevel/examples/supplychain-app/quorum/smartContracts/README.md

         truffle-export-abi

 7. Run truffle migrate to deploy the smart contracts on the network.

+        truffle migrate

-Copy the **contract address** of _general_contract.js and past it in the .env file
+8. Copy the **contract address** of _general_contract.js and past it in the .env file

         #CONTRACT ADDRESS
         PRODUCT_CONTRACT_ADDRESS = "Enter address where contract is deployed from "

-8. Once these steps are completed, follow the guide in the express directory to start the supply chain application.
+<br> Once these steps are completed, follow the README in quorum/express directory to start the supply chain application.